AimeeLuna21/Recipe-Tracker/README.md

 | Dependencies | requirements.txt                | Flask, Gunicorn, Pytest                                 |

 3) How to Run (Local via Docker)

 One-command build & run:

 ./run.sh

 This script:
-1.Builds the Docker image
+1. Builds the Docker image
-2.Runs the container
+2. Runs the container
-3.Mounts local data/ and uploads/ so recipes persist
+3. Mounts local data/ and uploads/ so recipes persist

-Then open in your browser: http://localhost:5000 Health Check: curl http://localhost:5000/api/health
+Then open in your browser: http://localhost:5000

+Health Check: curl http://localhost:5000/api/health

 4) Design Decisions

 Why Flask?
 - Lightweight and perfect for small REST APIs
 - Easy to integrate with templates and static files